cloudmesh/cloudmesh-pi-burn/README.md

-## FAQ/Hints
+## FAQ and Hints

-Here, we touch upon FAQs and other useful hints.
+Here, we provide some usefule FAQs and hints.

-**Q1.
-I've quickstarted my cluster with the [bridge command](#quickstart-for-restricted-wifi-access) How do I restart my cluster to preserve the network configuration?**
+### I  used the [bridge command](#quickstart-for-restricted-wifi-access) during quickstart.
+How do I restart my cluster to preserve the network configuration?

-**A1.** Restarting the cluster is an inevitable task.
-Perhaps you need to remove the cluster from your workspace, or you simply wish to save on power.
+> Restarting the cluster is an inevitable task.
+Perhaps you need to
+> remove the cluster from your workspace, or you simply wish to save
+> on power.
 This is perfectly fine.
-However, to preserve the network configuration provided by the bridge command, you should only boot up your workers **after** your master has finished booting.
-This is so that the `bridge` program can boot up and be operational before the workers attempt to establish a connection.
-If the workers establish a connection with the master before the `bridge` program is active, the user will have no internet access for the workers.
-In this case, you may also resolve this issue by simply rebooting your workers.
+However, to preserve the network
+> configuration provided by the bridge command, you should only boot
+> up your workers **after** your master has finished booting.
+This is
+> so that the `bridge` program can boot up and be operational before
+> the workers attempt to establish a connection.
+If the workers
+> establish a connection with the master before the `bridge` program
+> is active, the user will have no internet access for the workers.
+> In this case, you may also resolve this issue by simply rebooting
+> your workers.

+### Can I use the LEDs on the PI Motherboard?

+> Typically this LED is used to communicate some system related
+> information.
+However `cms pi` can controll it to switch status on
+> and off.
+This is helpful if you like to showcase a particular state
+> in the PI.
+Please look at the manual page.
+An esample is
+>
+> ```bash
+> $ cms pi led red off HOSTNAME
+> ```
+>
+> that when executed on the PI (on which you also must have cms
+> installed you switch the red LED off.
+For more options see the
+> manual page

+### How can I use pychar, to edit files or access files in general from my Laptop on the PI?

+> This is easily possible with the help of SSHFS.
+To install it we
+> refer you to See also: <https://github.com/libfuse/sshfs> SSHFS: add
+> master to `.ssh/config` onlocal machine
+>
+> Let us assume you like to edit fles on a PI that you named `red`
+>
+> Please craete a `./.ssh/config file that containes the following:
+>
+> ```
+>  Host master
+>       HostName xxx.xxx.xxx.xxx
+>       User pi
+>       IdentityFile ~/.ssh/id_rsa.pub
+>
+>
+> Now let us create a directory in which we mount the remote PI directories
+>
+> ```
+> mkdir master
+> sshfs master: master -o auto_cache
+> ```